gradha/ELHASO-iOS-snippets/README.rst

 After this change your project should build again.
 However, this will only work for the header files, since the source code is still not being linked by Xcode, and therefore using any of the categories will fail during the link phase.
-Create in your project's file tree new **external** group.
+Create in your project's file tree a new **external** group.
 Then, right clicking on the group select "**Add/Existing files...**".
 Navigate and add the ``src`` subdirectory.
-You don't want to include anything else.
+You don't want to include anything else like this README or the example directory.

 Now using a category in your project should work.
 However, the project outline looks weird with this **external/src** branch.
 Rename the **src** part to **ELHASO-iOS-snippets** (or something shorter) so you can recognise it more easily.
 This will not affect your build, since Xcode groups don't necessarily match directories and/or files.
 Now you can include any other file like ``NSArray+ELHASO.h`` in your source code and use their code.

+One last step would be to define custom macros for your project, since there are some preprocessor tricks used by this code.
+In your project's build settings look for the gcc option "**Preprocessor Macros**".
+Before changing anything, verify that instead of "**All configurations**" selected in the listbox you are on either **Debug** or **Release**.
+Define the following
+macros:

+* For Debug settings: **DEBUG**
+* For Release settings: **NDEBUG** and **RELEASE**

+If you don't define these preprocessor macros for your projects handy macros like DLOG or RASSERT may not do what you expect them to do.
+Feel free to leave other of your macros or add your own.

 Documentation